...

 No. Do not wear clothes that still have visible mold on them.

-Mold on fabric can irritate the skin, nose, throat, or lungs, especially if you have asthma, allergies, or a weaker immune system.
-Even if the item only looks “a little bad,” it still needs proper cleaning before you wear it again.
+Mold on fabric can irritate the skin, nose, throat, or lungs, especially if you have asthma, allergies, sensitive skin, or a weaker immune system.
+Even if the item only looks slightly affected, it still needs proper cleaning before you wear it again.

-Clothes are safe to wear again when all visible mold is gone, the item has been washed properly, it is fully dry, and no strong musty smell remains.
+Clothes are safer to wear again when all visible mold is gone, the item has been washed properly, it is fully dry, and no strong musty smell remains.

 Be more careful if you: